Stevie Nicks: Legacy

+Philanthropy

 Nicks has started a charity foundation titled Stevie Nicks's Band of Soldiers, which is used for the benefit of wounded military personnel.

 In late 2004, Nicks began visiting Army and Navy medical centers in Washington, DC.
 While visiting wounded service men and women, she became determined to find an object she could leave with the soldiers that would raise their spirits, motivate, and give them something to look forward to each day.
-She eventually decided to purchase hundreds of iPod Nanos, load them with music, artists, and playlists, which she would hand select, and autograph them:
+She eventually decided to purchase hundreds of iPod Nanos, load them with music, artists, and playlists she would hand select, and autograph them:

 I call it a soldier's iPod.
 It has all the crazy stuff that I listen to, and my collections I've been making since the 1970s for going on the road, when I'm sick ... or the couple of times in my life that I have really been down, music is what always dances me out of bed.